SwathiKeshavamurthy/SoftwareStacks-P4/README.md

 | Modify or Delete My Comment on a Post | As a **user**, I want to **modify or delete my comment on a post** so that I can **manage my interactions**. | **COULD HAVE** | Community Interaction |
 | Create Comprehensive Documentation | As a **developer**, I want to **create comprehensive documentation** so that **users and other developers can understand and use the site effectively**. | **MUST HAVE** | Future Considerations |

+### Milestones

-**A milestone,** represents a significant checkpoint or goal in a project's timeline.
+**A milestone**, here from above table represents a significant checkpoint or goal in a project's timeline.
 Milestones are used to signify the completion of a key phase of work, the achievement of a major objective, or the meeting of a significant deadline.
 They are critical for tracking progress, setting deadlines, and aligning the team and stakeholders around key project events or achievements.
 Unlike tasks or user stories, milestones don't involve work themselves but are markers indicating that a specific set of work has been completed.

-## Epics
+### Epics

 **An epic** in software development and project management is a large body of work that can be broken down into smaller tasks or stories, often referred to as user stories.
 Epics are used to organize related tasks that contribute toward a significant, unified objective within a project.
 They help teams to focus on bigger-picture goals and ensure that all the smaller tasks (user stories) are aligned towards achieving that overarching aim.
 Epics typically span across multiple sprints or iterations and can take several weeks or months to complete.

-### Epic 1: User Engagement and Interaction
+#### Epic 1: User Engagement and Interaction
 - **Goal:** Enhance user engagement and community interaction through posts, comments, and social features.
 - **Associated User Stories:**
   - Comment on a post